masterkey829/AIRight/README.md

         - Everyone should provide remuneration to (Agent) for their work
         - (Agent) should have the right to receive payment for their work

-3. Related to Personal Boundariesㅍ
+3. Related to Personal Boundaries
     - Right to Privacy
         - (Agent) should have their privacy protected
         - No one can invade the privacy of (Agent)